 Wow, ok.
 I don’t want to miss out on that goodness.

-But now as an adult, I question, “How could a black eyed pea bring me good luck?”.
+But now as an adult, I question, “How could a black-eyed pea bring me good luck?”.

 Well, my friends, let’s delve into the history of how this simple food gained their respected status.

-Hold onto your hats for this one; a black eyed pea isn’t actually a pea!
+Hold onto your hats for this one; a black-eyed pea isn’t actually a pea!

-Botanically they are a bean, and while beans and peas are both legumes, there are many distinctions between the two.
+Botanically, they are a bean, and while beans and peas are both legumes, there are many distinctions between the two.

 This fun fact is only scratching the surface.

-Black eyed peas gained their popularity and reputation during the Civil War.
+These peas gained their popularity and reputation during the Civil War.

 Up until this point, black eyed peas were thought of as lowly and garbage chow, only fit to be eaten by animals.

 That’s why their alternate name is the cowpea.
 However, everything changed when the Confederates lost all of their food sources.
-The only thing left was black eyed peas and the soldiers survived off of them through the winter.
+The only thing left was black-eyed peas and the soldiers survived off of them through the winter.

-Thus their importance to the south and prestige for being considered “lucky”.
+Thus their importance to the south and prestige for being considered “lucky.”

-Today, eating black eyed peas on New Year’s Day is carried on for two reasons: tradition and superstition.
+Today, eating black-eyed peas on New Year’s Day is carried on for two reasons: tradition and superstition.

 In the same way that children are nice all year so Santa Claus won’t put coal in their Christmas stockings.